A US grand jury has indicted a former Boeing 737 MAX pilot.

 Mark Forkner, 49, was the main point of contact between the aviation behemoth and the Federal Aviation Administration (FAA) about pilot training.

-According to the Justice Department, Forkner “provided the agency with materially false, inaccurate, and incomplete information about a new part of the flight controls for the Boeing 737 MAX,” called the Maneuvering Characteristics Augmentation System (MCAS), which was blamed for the 2018 and 2019 crashes.
+The Justice Department stated in a statement that Forkner “presented the agency with materially false, incorrect, and incomplete information about a new portion of the flight controls for the Boeing 737 MAX” flight handling system, dubbed the Maneuvering Characteristics Augmentation System (MCAS).

+The MCAS, which was blamed for the 2018 and 2019 crashes, was designed to keep the plane from diving, but it malfunctioned.

 According to court records, Forkner discovered information on a critical change made to the MCAS in 2016 that was designed to avoid stalling, but chose not to tell the FAA about it.

-As a result, the FAA did not include a mention to the MCAS in a key document or, as a result, in pilot instruction manuals.
+As a result, the FAA didn’t include a mention of the MCAS in pilot training manuals.

+Boeing has admitted to deceiving authorities and agreed to pay more than $2.5 billion to settle claims.
+The airline has also confirmed that two of its employees lied to the Federal Aviation Administration.

 Forkner is also accused of withholding vital information from Boeing customers who purchased 737 MAX planes.